prof-schacht/coai-linkedin-content-pipeline/README.md

 See issues for current tasks.
 We follow a simple PR workflow:
 1. Pick an issue
-2. Create a feature branch
-3. Submit PR with tests
+3. Always write pytest tests
 4. Code review and merge

 ## 📝 License